ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 This specification primarily discusses the Expansion and Contraction Phases.
-Details of the Reseat Phase are on its own document (TODO).
+Details of the Reseat Phase are on its own document [SIDEPOOL-05][].

+[SIDEPOOL-05]: ./05-reseat-splice.md

 Scheduling
 ----------